cc-archive/cc-cert-core/contents/commons/index.md

 * [Significance of the Commons](significance.md) - What is the history of the idea of a Commons and how is it manifested in the world today?
 * [Physical and Digital Commons](physical-digital.md) - Explore the similarities and differences between physical and digital commons.
-* [The Commons Opportunity](opportunity.md) - How can society benefit from a thriving commons?
+* [The Opportunity of the Commons](opportunity.md) - How can society benefit from a thriving commons?
 * [The Creative Commons Organization](creative-commons.md) - Understand Creative Commons role in supporting and stewarding the digital commons.

 On completion of these four units the [final summit quest](summit-quest.md) combines learning from across all four units into one final assignment for the whole module.